 Children in care: Being heard is of huge importance to children in care, but many feel that they are not listened to.
 Children think that greater support and intervention is necessary to avoid their being taken into care.
 If going into care is unavoidable, they would like to ensure that they have the best care experience possible.
 Children in care place great emphasis on the quality of their placement, and on retaining links with their birth families.

-Discrimination: Children suffer discrimination on various grounds, and can therefore suffer “double discrimination”, that is they are discriminated against not onlythat is, on the basis of their age but for other reasons.
+Discrimination: Children suffer discrimination on various grounds, and can therefore suffer “double discrimination”, that is they are discriminated against not onlyon the basis of their age but also for other reasons.
 Discrimination against children on the basis of age is little understood or acknowledged and it should be tackled through awareness-raising and legislation.
-Children from disadvantaged groups such as cultural and racial minorities and children with disabilities wish for greater understanding of their experiences and cultures.
+Children from disadvantaged groups such as cultural and racial minorities and children with disabilities would like for greater understanding of their experiences and cultures.

 Education: Children want more opportunities to participate at school and on decisions concerning their education.
 Children from disadvantaged groups are especially concerned about education and require special measures to facilitate their participation.
 Bullying at school is an issue of huge concern to many children.
 It could be tackled better through more opportunities to discuss it and better responses from teachers.